 - Avoid extreme cold when your pot is hot.
 Dramatic temperature changes can cause cracking, warping, or compromise the surface.
 To avoid damaging your pot on the stovetop…

 - Do not fill a hot ceramic pot with cold water.

 - Avoid adding frozen food to a hot ceramic pot.

-- Let the pot completely cool down before putting it in the refrigerator or freezer.
+- Let the pot completely cool before putting it in the refrigerator or freezer, or in the sink.

 - Use the proper utensils with your pot.
-Certain utensils are better for cooking with nonstick ceramics, such as nylon, wood, or plastic.
-A metal utensil will not damage a pure ceramic pot, but it can leave gray marks on your pot and become dull itself (if it is a sharp knife, for example).
-You also don’t want fine flakes or filings of metal entering your food.
+Certain utensils are better for cooking with ceramics, such as silicone, nylon, or wood or bamboo.
+A metal utensil can leave marks and scratches.

 –> Check out my full guide on using, caring, and storing nonstick cookware to ensure you get the longest time out of your investment.

 The 100% ceramic dutch ovens and the likes of Xtrema are heat resistant for the stovetop but not induction compatible.
 Exceptions for stovetop use include containers labeled ‘bakeware only’ and the limits of heating with some nonstick ceramic types.